 - whether any family members have allergies or conditions like eczema and asthma

-- During this test, a person might be given gradually increasing amounts of the potential food allergen to eat while being watched for symptoms by the doctor.
-The test must be done in an allergist's office or hospital that has access to immediate medical care and medications because a life-threatening reaction could happen.
+- During this test, a person slowly gets increasing amounts of the potential food allergen to eat while being watched for symptoms by the doctor.
+The test must be done in an allergist's office or hospital with access to immediate medical care and medicines because a life-threatening reaction could happen.

 Signs and symptoms of anaphylaxis that would require epinephrine include:

-- sensation of tightness in the throat
+- swelling in the mouth

-- difficulty breathing
+- trouble breathing

 - any other combination of two or more symptoms that affect different parts of the body